s02singh/BloodBound/ProjectDocument.md

 #### Creative Implementation:

 Once all the base mechanics were implemented, I felt the player lacked a sense of power.
 The player should feel excited, he should enjoy being the paladin.
 That's how I decided on a unique ultimate attack for the player character.
-With incredible visual effects that includes meteor strikes, time-slowing effects, and dramatic camera angles, I crafted a show-stopping ability that added depth and excitement to the gameplay.
+With incredible visual effects that includes Rage Blashs, time-slowing effects, and dramatic camera angles, I crafted a show-stopping ability that added depth and excitement to the gameplay.
 This not only elevated the game's combat dynamics, but it provided players with a memorable and exhilarating experience.
 The idea was that the ability charges as you take damage, hence, you Roll With The Punches.
 Check out my [time stopping](https://github.com/s02singh/BloodBound/blob/506b78c5f86b7cd2c055b4ea130c165e490e077d/Assets/StarterAssets/ThirdPersonController/Scripts/ThirdPersonController.cs#L251) (called through animation events) and [camera spin](https://github.com/s02singh/BloodBound/blob/506b78c5f86b7cd2c055b4ea130c165e490e077d/Assets/StarterAssets/ThirdPersonController/Scripts/ThirdPersonController.cs#L216) scripting.
 ![MeteorUlt](https://github.com/s02singh/BloodBound/blob/main/READMEAssets/meteorult.gif)
 #### Technical Implementation: